Return on Investment vs Internal Rate of Return

 Use cases:

-ROI: Does not take the time value of money into account.
+• ROI: Does not consider time value

 Conclusion